 A hallmark example of SHU’s focus on active learning is the Welch Experience program for students in the Jack Welch College of Business & Technology.
 The program includes faculty-led courses abroad, research opportunities, mentoring programs, specialized career services, and co-curricular activities designed to develop career awareness, business acumen, and leadership capabilities.

 The number of sections of each class size.

 2-9: 96 | 10-19: 378 | 20-29: 607

 30-39: 197 | 40-49: 3 | 50-99: 13 | 100+: 2

 ENROLLMENT BY ETHNICITY

-The First Year Seminar program stresses students mastering the writing and communications skills essential for academic and career success.
-The program is anchored by two classes that every first-year student takes.
-First Year Seminars are small classes that offer many diverse and innovative topics, while Critical Thinking focuses on logic and critical-thinking.
-The program is designed to provide new students with not just solid academic abilities, but also a desire to become strong and effective writers; dynamic, self-confident speakers; clearer and more creative thinkers; more engaged, self-sufficient learners; and active members of a vibrant, scholarly community.
+The First-Year Seminar program is anchored by two courses that stress students’ mastery of the communications skills essential for their academic and career success.
+The first course, the First-Year Seminar, is a small class that can range in diverse and innovative topics.
+The second course emphasizes logic and critical thinking skills.
+Altogether, the courses are designed to provide new students with not just solid academic abilities, but also a desire to become strong and effective writers; dynamic, self-confident speakers; clearer and more creative thinkers; more engaged, self-sufficient learners; and active members of a vibrant, scholarly community.

 SHU’s capstone experience challenges seniors to conduct research or lead creative projects that exemplify their thirst for discovery as well as the knowledge they gained throughout their years in college.